 Schwab is not responsible for the services provided by these HSA providers.
 The Schwab Health Savings Brokerage Account is offered through Charles Schwab & Co., Inc. (Member SIPC), the registered broker-dealer, which also provides other brokerage and custody services to its customers.

 Eligibility for an HSA requires coverage by an HSA-eligible high-deductible health plan and does now allow coverage by another ineligible health plan or enrollment in Medicare.

-The IRS defines HSA-eligible plans as high-deductible health plans (HDHPs) with a deductible of at least $1,350 for an individual and $2,700 for families.
-See IRS Publication 969 for more about HSA-eligible health plans.
+The IRS defines HSA-eligible plans as high-deductible health plans (HDHPs) with a deductible of at least $1,400 for an individual and $2,800 for families.
+See IRS Publication 969 for the most current information defining HSA eligibility, contribution limits, and more about HSA-eligible health plans.